 Strong nonprofits are essential to a thriving Orange County—and collaboration is one of the most powerful ways to strengthen them.
-The OC+ Fund is designed to support partnerships among nonprofits that are working together to improve services, increase efficiency, and amplify impact for the Orange County community.
+The OC+ Fund is designed to support partnerships among nonprofits that are working together to improve services, increase efficiency, and amplify impact for the Orange County, California community.

 Samueli Foundation logo